ghbjingli/Machine-Learning-Engineer-Nanodegree/Capstone Project/Final model code/README.md

-This folder contains codes, saved models and results developed for the final model
+This folder contains codes and results developed for the final model.